Miami University: New Miami (1885–present)

 Enrollment in 1923 was at 1,500 students and had reached 2,200 students by the early 1930s.
 In 1928, Miami founded the School of Business Administration and acquired the Oxford College for Women.
 The next year, the School of Fine Arts was established.
 The conservative environment found on campus called for little change during the problems of the Great Depression and only about 10 percent of students in the 1930s were on government subsidies.
 During World War II, Miami changed its curriculum to include "war emergency courses", a Navy Training School took up residence on campus, and the population of the university consisted of a majority of women.
 Due to the G.I.
 Bill, enrollment at Miami had grown to 5,000 by 1952.

 Peabody Hall at the Western College, which was absorbed by Miami in 1974.

 In 1954, Miami created a common curriculum for all students to complete to have a base for their other subjects.
 By 1964, enrollment reached nearly 15,000.
 To accommodate the growing number of students, Miami University opened its first regional campuses at Miami University Middletown in 1966 and Miami University Hamilton in 1968.
 The Dolibois European Center was also established in 1968 in Luxembourg City, which would move to Differdange Castle in 1997; it is home to a study abroad program where students live with Luxembourgish host families and study under Miami professors.

 On April 15, 1970, a student sit-in at Rowan Hall, home of Miami's Naval ROTC program, in opposition to the Vietnam War resulted in 176 students being arrested.
 Edgar W. King Library was completed in 1972.
 In 1974, the Western College for Women in Oxford was sold to Miami, and President Phillip Shriver oversaw the creation of an interdisciplinary studies college known as the Western College Program.
 Responding to the Miami Tribe of Oklahoma, trustees changed the athletic teams nickname from the "Redskins" to the "RedHawks" in 1997.
 The School of Engineering and Applied Science was created in 1999.

 In 2009, the U.S. House of Representatives passed a resolution honoring Miami University for its 200th anniversary.
 In the same year, the Farmer School of Business building was completed on the East Quad and the Miami University Voice of America Learning Center opened in West Chester, Ohio.
 In 2014, the Armstrong Student Center was completed to replace the Shriver Center, which was repurposed.
 All campuses were closed in March 2020 due to the COVID-19 pandemic, reopening partially that fall.
 Miami established the Honors College, its first residential college, the following year.
 The Clinical Health Sciences and Wellness Facility opened in 2023 to combine clinical and academic health departments and services.
 The McVey Data Science building opened in 2024, funded by alumnus Richard McVey to house departments in computer science, statistics and analytics.
+In June 2026, the university's board of trustees approved the creation of Miami University Polytechnic at the Hamilton campus; the school will focus on polytechnic education.